matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Wrapping parameter lists
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Long parameter lists should be wrapped using a ``\`` for continuation and
-starting on the new line without any indent:
+starting on the new line without any indent (no indent because pydoc will
+parse the docstring and strip the line continuation so that indent would
+result in a lot of whitespace within the line):

 .. code-block:: python